ministryofjustice/opg-cotton/README.rst

 Project independent shared fabric extensions to bootstrap first VM.

 It solves three problems:
- - how to easily bootstrap VM in any supported environment
- - how to easily reach and manage this node
+ - how to easily reach and manage VM
  - how to store
    - shared organisation config
    - shared project config